Best energy monitoring plugs UK: smart plugs, meters and what to buy first

-This guide includes Amazon affiliate links.
+This guide contains Amazon affiliate links.
 As an Amazon Associate, The Planet Brief may earn from qualifying purchases.
-We use these links for practical product comparisons, not as a guarantee that any specific device is the best option for every home.

 Quick picks